fossas/fossa-cli/.github/pull_request_template.md

 _Example: I'm not sure I did X correctly, can reviewers please double-check that for me?_

+## Metrics

+_Optional at the moment_

+_Is this change something that can or should be tracked?
+If so, can we do it today?
+And how?
+If its easy, do it_

 ## References

 _Add links to any referenced GitHub issues, Zendesk tickets, Jira tickets, Slack threads, etc._